What is the Schrodinger Equation?

 Plane Wave Solutions to the Wave Equation

-Beginning with the wave equation for 1-dimension (it’s really easy to generalise to 3 dimensions afterwards as the logic will apply in all and dimensions.):
+Beginning with the wave equation for 1-dimension (it’s really easy to generalize to 3 dimensions afterward as the logic will apply in all , and dimensions.):

 Where we know from normal wave mechanics that and .
 Now, let us make use of the work from Einstein and Compton and substitute in the fact that the energy of a photon is given by and from de-Broglie that .
 We can further massage our plane wave solution to: